AdEx (ADX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AdEx Historical Price

-According to the latest data gathered on AdEx live price page, the current price of AdEx is 0.099205USD.
-The circulating supply of AdEx(ADX) is 147.90M ADX , giving it a market capitalization of $14.69M.
+According to the latest data gathered on AdEx live price page, the current price of AdEx is 0.100736USD.
+The circulating supply of AdEx(ADX) is 147.90M ADX , giving it a market capitalization of $14.89M.

 The AdEx Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ADX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.